carbon-design-system/carbon/packages/components/docs/sass.md

       }
     }

-    // Tooltips without interactive elements, need to be sequentially and click focusable so screen reader users
-    // get the tooltip's content and we focus the content container instead of the tooltip root so that
-    // focus-wrap doesn't get triggered
-    .#{$prefix}--tooltip__content[tabindex='0'] {
-      // $carbon--spacing-05 === .#{$prefix}--tooltip padding
-      // The margin and padding need to stay in sync with the default tooltip padding
-      // so that the content does not shift visually when compared to other tooltips.
-      // This approach allows the desired focus indicator that goes around the edge of the tooltip
-      // and not just the content area.
-When the __content element is required (v11) this could be
-      // cleaned up so that the padding is always on content and not the tooltip.
-      margin: calc(($carbon--spacing-05 * -1) + 2px);
-      padding: calc($carbon--spacing-05 - 2px);

-      &:focus {
-        outline: 1px solid $ui-background;
-      }
-    }

-    // Tooltips with interactive elements, need to be click focusable but not sequentially focusable so the user
+    // Tooltips need to be click focusable but not sequentially focusable so the user can click within
-    // can click within the tooltip and not have it close.
+    // the tooltip and not have it close.
 Because the element is not actionable it does not need
     // to have a visible focus indicator (OK'd by IBMa) .#{$prefix}--tooltip__content[tabindex='-1']:focus {
       outline: none;